trek-view/basecamp/_posts/2022-04-22-turn-gopro-timelapse-video-into-timelapse-images.md

 The interval determines how often a frame is captured.
 For example, setting the interval to `10s` captures one frame every 10 seconds.

-GoPro then pack the resulting .mp4 (or dual .mp4's from the Fusison or .360 from the MAX) to a video with a frame rate of 30 FPS (29.97).
+GoPro then pack the resulting .mp4 (or dual .mp4's from the Fusion or .360 from the MAX) to a video with a frame rate of 30 FPS (29.97).

 The interval setting therefore also determines how fast the real world time is sped up.